American Revolution: Patriots

 According to historian Robert Calhoon, 40 to 45 percent of the white population in the Thirteen Colonies supported the Patriots' cause, 15 to 20 percent supported the Loyalists, and the remainder were neutral or kept a low profile.
-Mark Lender analyzes why ordinary people became insurgents against the British, even if they were unfamiliar with the ideological reasons behind the war.
-He concludes that such people held a sense of rights which the British were violating, rights that stressed local autonomy, fair dealing, and government by consent.
+Mark Lender concludes that ordinary people became insurgents against the British because they held a sense of rights which the British were violating, rights that stressed local autonomy, fair dealing, and government by consent.
 They were highly sensitive to the issue of tyranny, which they saw manifested in the British response to the Boston Tea Party.
 The arrival in Boston of the British Army heightened their sense of violated rights, leading to rage and demands for revenge.
 They had faith that God was on their side.

 Thomas Paine published his pamphlet Common Sense in January 1776, after the Revolution had started.
 It was widely distributed and often read aloud in taverns, contributing significantly to concurrently spreading the ideas of republicanism and liberalism, bolstering enthusiasm for separation from Great Britain and encouraging recruitment for the Continental Army.
 Paine presented the Revolution as the solution for Americans alarmed by the threat of tyranny.